Crossing Bridges

 On our bridge walk we ran into old friends and got acquainted with new friends.
 Our walk brought us closer together as a family and gave us a grand adventure to cross off our bucket list.
 As we take the initiative to step out of the easy and comfortable, there are blessings to be found in abundance.
 Relationships can find healing and restoration, and we rediscover our faithful God.
 Staying where we feel safe limits our view of God.
 If we believe we have a big God we should be brave enough to take big steps.
 Not everyone will be receptive, but we will have the blessing of knowing that we took the moral high ground by choosing mercy over judgment (James 2:13).
 Loving others points people to the love of Jesus.
 Exert yourself for your sisters and brothers so they might experience a glimpse of the compassion of Christ.

 The bridge was busy and the walk was long, but there were great rewards.
 Majestic beauty, family memories, and lake-side ice cream.
 As a displaced Michigander, I invite you to walk the Mighty Mac some Labor Day and enjoy our state treasure.
-And as servant of God’s kingdom, I urge you to step out over a bridge of compassion and discover the blessings God offers to those who serve him faithfully.
+As a servant of God’s kingdom, I urge you to step out over a bridge of compassion and discover the blessings of relational healing God offers to us.

 About the author — Rev. Deb Koster